So, you want to work in New Zealand! That’s great. As a US citizen under 35 years old, there are two ways you can get a visa to do this:

 1. Check on vaccine requirements

-For US citizens, just routine vaccinations are needed to enter New Zealand, but will you be visiting any other countries during your travels?
+Just routine vaccinations are needed to enter New Zealand for US citizens, but will you be visiting any other countries during your travels?

-This led me to consider whether or not I might want to visit other countries during my year in New Zealand.
+This layover led me to consider whether or not I might want to visit other countries during my year in New Zealand.
 Or perhaps I will want to plan a trip somewhere on my way home.
 I made a list of potential places and have done the same research and preparation.
-I don’t have any plans set in stone, but if I feel strongly about any particular country, I will be ready.
+I don’t have any plans set in stone, but I will be ready if I feel strongly about any particular country.

 2. Figure out your finances